singnet/dev-portal/docs/all/daemon.md

 ## Auth

-Prior to invoking a service through the SingularityNET platform, a consumer must have created and funded a Job contract with the Agent contracted associated with the service.
-With each invocation, the request is paired with custom HTTP2 headers that indicate the address of the funded Job contract and a signature generated with the private key associated with the address that created and funded the Job contract.
-The daemon ensures that the funds have been successfully locked into escrow and that the signature is valid as a token to claim the funds after processing the request prior to proxying the request to the service.

-## Blockchain

-The daemon uses a blockchain identity/wallet to transact on the blockchain.
-This identity need not have any relation to the identity that owns the Agent contract for the service.
-It is important that the daemon's configured blockchain identity remains funded with ETH in order for funds to be moved from escrow to the service owner's wallet.
+Prior to invoking a service through the SingularityNET platform, a consumer must have
+- Funded  the multiparty escrow contract
+- Opened a payment channel with the recipient as specified by the service definition.

+With each invocation the daemon checks
+- That the signature is authentic
+- The payment channel has sufficient funds
+- The payment channel expiry is beyond specified threshold (to ensure that the developer can claim the accrued funds) Post these successful checks the request is proxied to the service.

 ## Configuration

 The daemon's behavior with respect to [service type](#supported-service-types), [SSL](#ssl), [blockchain interactions](#blockchain), etc. is configurable via a configuration file, environment variables, and executable flags.
-See [this](/docs/all/platform-how-tos#configure-singularitynet-daemon) for a description of the available configuration keys.
+See [this](archive/alpha/Platform-How-Tos.md#configure-singularitynet-daemon) for a description of the available configuration keys.

+## Payment channel state

+The daemon stores payment channel state in a etcdb cluster.
+This is detailed [here](../payment-channel/PaymentChannelStorage.md)